Ucas-HaoranWei/Vary/README.md

 ```

 ## Vary Weights
 - Due to download speed issues with Baiduyun, we have temporarily closed the download link.
 Our weights will be reorganized and open source again in the next few days.
+If you are in urgent need of weights for your research recently, please contact me by email.
 - Download the CLIP-VIT-L in [Hugging Face](https://huggingface.co/openai/clip-vit-large-patch14/tree/main)

 ## Demo